3ViewSense: Spatial and Mental Perspective Reasoning from Orthographic Views in Vision-Language Models: Results Analysis

 \subsection{Ablation Study}

+\textbf{Direct QA vs. 3ViewSense reasoning.} We examine whether the gains come merely from supervised data or from the proposed view-guided reasoning process.
+Specifically, we construct a Direct QA variant with the same training inputs, instances, and hyperparameters as VGR-SFT, but use only the final answer as the target output.
+This removes intermediate view-guided reasoning supervision while preserving answer-level supervision.
+As shown in Table~\ref{tab:reasoning_content_ablation}, Direct QA performs better on OrthoMind-3D, suggesting stronger fitting to the target dataset.
+However, its performance drops sharply on external benchmarks, achieving only 1.3 on SPBench-SI and 7.2 on ViewSpatial.
+In contrast, 3ViewSense reasoning generalizes substantially better across benchmarks.
+These results suggest that the improvement is not solely attributable to supervised data; the view-guided reasoning process plays an important role in transferable spatial reasoning.

-\textbf{SFT stage ablation.} Table~\ref{tab:sft_stage_ablation} shows that OMS-SFT alone is insufficient for solving downstream spatial queries, whereas VGR-SFT brings substantial improvements by explicitly learning to integrate the induced views for answer prediction; importantly, the full two-stage SFT (OMS$\rightarrow$VGR) achieves the best overall performance and yields consistent gains over VGR-SFT only (notably on OrthoMind-3D OOD: 46.6$\rightarrow$48.5, SPBench-SI: 50.2$\rightarrow$52.6, and ViewSpatial: 68.8$\rightarrow$71.9), indicating that OMS provides a more stable view-induction interface that improves robustness and generalization under domain shift.
+\textbf{SFT stage ablation.} Table~\ref{tab:sft_stage_ablation} evaluates the two-stage SFT design.
+OMS-SFT alone yields limited performance, indicating that orthographic sketch induction by itself is insufficient for downstream spatial queries.
+VGR-SFT brings substantial gains by learning to integrate the induced views for answer prediction.
+The full two-stage SFT further improves over VGR-SFT alone across all benchmarks, especially on OrthoMind-3D, suggesting that OMS-SFT provides a useful view-induction initialization that complements answer-oriented VGR training.

 \textbf{RL stage analysis.} Figure~\ref{fig:rl_ablation_curve} shows the cumulative reward curves during GRPO training under two initialization settings.
 Directly launching RL from the Stage~I OMS-SFT checkpoint leads to high-variance reward oscillations without a sustained upward trend, reflecting unstable, format- or heuristic-driven exploration that often results in training collapse and degraded downstream performance.
 In contrast, initializing from the Stage~II VGR-SFT model yields a steadily increasing reward with substantially reduced variance, indicating that view-grounded SFT provides a critical inductive bias: the policy already conditions on inferred orthographic views and produces verifiable intermediate reasoning, allowing RL to consistently reinforce correct spatial behavior.
 This ablation shows that while OMS SFT is important, a dedicated view-grounded warm-start is essential for stable and effective RL optimization.